badola/blog/cpp/if_you_see_cut_paste.md

 In this article we would introduce a simple trick to identify when rotate can be useful and how to use it.
 The article would be incomplete without the critical insights provided by Alex, when he was designing and teaching `rotate` to others.

-Let us have a look at the signature of `std::rotate`
+But first, let us have a look at the signature of `std::rotate`

     template< class ForwardIt >
     void rotate( ForwardIt first, ForwardIt n_first, ForwardIt last );      // (until C++11)